 Enbridge has been operating the Line 9 pipeline – an existing 762-mm (30-inch) diameter pipeline, with a current capacity of approximately 240,000 barrels per day – safely and reliably since 1976.
 The company’s Eastern Canadian Refinery Access Initiative is expected help to level the playing field for Canadian refineries, safeguard jobs, and bolster the security of Canada’s energy supply at the same time.

 Originally flowing eastward, Line 9 was reversed in 1998 as foreign oil from areas such as West Africa and the Middle East became more affordable (Quebec’s two remaining refineries currently process 90% foreign-sourced crude).
 However, Western Canadian crude is now priced significantly lower than foreign oil, and as a result, Enbridge successfully applied to the NEB in November 2012, to reverse the flow of Line 9 once again.

 The Line 9B reversal is considered a critical step in ensuring the future of Quebec’s refining and petrochemical industries, according to an economic paper written by public policy analyst Jean-François Minardi and published by the Montreal Economic Institute in August 2013.

 Quebec’s two refineries represent 20 per cent of Canadian capacity, employing about 1,000 workers, while the petrochemical sector in Montreal’s east end employs approximately 3,600 workers, writes Minardi.

 The NEB previously approved Enbridge’s standalone application for the reversal of the section known as Line 9A, from Sarnia, Ont., to North Westover, Ont., in July 2012.
 Project work was completed in November 2013, and that section of Line 9 is now flowing in a reversed direction.

 Enbridge filed a project application with the NEB for the section known as Line 9B in November 2012, proposing at the same time to expand the capacity of Line 9 from 240,000 bpd to 300,000 bpd.
-The NEB gave approved the Line 9B Reversal and Line 9 Capacity Expansion Project on March 6, 2014.
+The NEB gave approved the Line 9B Reversal and Line 9 Capacity Expansion Project, with conditions, on March 6, 2014.

 Over the past decade, Enbridge has transported nearly 14 billion barrels of crude oil with a safe delivery record of 99.9993 per cent.
 We also know that’s not good enough, because our goal – simply, unequivocally – will always be zero incidents.